An Almost Religious Awe: Synopsis

-Lady Trieu continues to treat Angela by removing the Nostalgia from her body by flushing her with cerebral spinal fluid through tubes connected to a host, which Angela believes is Will.
-Angela starts experiencing her own childhood memories in Vietnam interspersed with Will's.
+Lady Trieu continues to treat Angela by removing the Nostalgia from her body by flushing her with cerebrospinal fluid through tubes connected to a host, which Angela believes is Will.
+Angela starts experiencing her childhood memories in Vietnam interspersed with Will's.
 When awake, Angela finds herself connected to a long tube that enters a locked room that she believes Will is in.
-After Bian gives a strange psychological test to Angela, Trieu explains that Bian is a clone of her dead mother, and she has been providing Bian with her own memories.
+After Bian gives a strange psychological test to Angela, Trieu explains that Bian is a clone of her dead mother, and she has been providing Bian with her memories.

 With Trieu preparing to activate the Millennium Clock within hours, Angela breaks into the locked room, only to find her tube connected to an unconscious elephant.
 She rips out her tube and takes an elevator to a lower floor to find a globe device that plays back the messages that people had left at the Manhattan booths.
 Trieu enters, explaining that her company is collecting the messages, and confirms that Doctor Manhattan is not on Mars, but actually in Tulsa disguised as a human.
 Trieu is aware of a Kavalry plot to capture and destroy Manhattan so that they can become like him, and claims that her activation of the Clock within the hour will save humanity.

 Angela storms out and escapes the facility.
 Cal finds her at home rummaging for a hammer.
-Angela tells him that she has always loved him as a husband, but now, calling him "Jon," that they are in trouble, and proceeds to bash his head in.
+Angela tells him that she has always loved him as a husband, but now, calling him "Jon," that they are in trouble, she proceeds to bash his head in.
 She extracts a small disk from his head, and watches as a blue glow emanates from Cal's body.

 Petey reports to Laurie that he cannot find Wade, but discovered several Kavalry bodies in his shelter.
 Laurie learns from Angela's Nostalgia-induced ramblings about Judd's connection to the Kavalry and goes to visit Jane.
 Laurie realizes too late that Jane is working with the Kavalry, and is captured.
 Laurie is taken to the Kavalry headquarters, where Joe shows her a cage-like device the Kavalry plan to use to bring Manhattan to them, in hopes of becoming godlike themselves.

-In the manor, Veidt has been on trial for 365 days by the Game Warden for his crimes, not only due to the squid attack but for killing numerous Phillips and Crookshanks clones.
+In the manor, Adrien Veidt has been on trial for 365 days by the Game Warden for his crimes, not only due to the squid attack but for killing numerous Phillips and Crookshanks clones.
 Veidt is given a chance to present his case, but he simply passes flatus in response.
 The Game Warden determines Veidt's verdict is to be judged by a pack of feral pigs, his "peers," who declare him guilty.